OHDSI/ClinicalTrialsWGETL/README.md

 ## Run ETL

 The only thing you need to run the conversion locally is [Docker](https://www.docker.com).
 Instructions on how to install Docker on your system can be found at [the official site](https://www.docker.com/products/docker-desktop).
-After getting it installed follow these steps:
+After getting it installed, follow these steps:
 - Clone the repository into a folder on your machine.
 ~~~
 $ git clone https://github.com/OHDSI/ClinicalTrialsWGETL.git
 ~~~
-- Then go inside the repository folder and run the following command
+- Then, go inside the repository folder and run the following command:
 ~~~
 $ docker-compose run --rm --service-ports phuse_etl
 ~~~